wix-incubator/wix-code-docs/wix-loyalty-backend/wix-loyalty-backend/guides/loyalty-intro.md

 It’s important to note the following points before starting to code:
 - A Wix Loyalty Program must first be installed through your [dashboard](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Floyalty-accounts/wizard/) or the [Wix App Market](https://www.wix.com/app-market/loyalty) before the Loyalty APIs can be used.
 - A loyalty program only works with certain apps, such as Wix Bookings, Wix Events, Wix Pricing Plans, Wix Restaurants, or Wix Stores.
 One of those must be installed on your site before the loyalty program can be used.
-- A customer with a loyalty account can’t earn or redeem points while the loyalty program is in `DRAFT` status.
-You can change the program’s status to `ACTIVE` through your [dashboard](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Floyalty-accounts/wizard/) or with the `activateLoyaltyProgram()` function.
+- A customer with a loyalty account can’t earn or redeem points while the loyalty program is in `"DRAFT"` status.
+You can change the program’s status to `"ACTIVE"` through your [dashboard](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Floyalty-accounts/wizard/) or with the [`activateLoyaltyProgram()`](wix-loyalty-backend/program/activateloyaltyprogram) function.

 ## Terminology